 An installation of shou sugi ban processed wooden blocks to illustrate, on an intimate scale, the beauty and dynamic aspects of carbon in wood.
 The wood is cut and stacked in the manner of gold bullion – associated with stockpiled wealth, bank reserves and investments – to highlight that sequestered carbon needs to be seen as a precious mineral reserve.

 We would like to thank all who entered and our judges Adam Brinkworth of Brinkworth, Yinka Ilori of Yinka Ilori Studio, Julia Barfield of Marks Barfield, Andrew Waugh of Waugh Thistleton Architects, and Leah Riley Brown of the British Retail Consortium, David Hopkins, director of the Timber Trade Federation, and Vanessa Norwood, creative director at the Building Centre, for their time evaluating the entries.

 Conversations about Climate Change is a partnership between the Building Centre and the Timber Trade Federation.
-Supported by the Department for International Development and The Built Environment Trust.
+Supported by the Foreign, Commonwealth & Development Office and The Built Environment Trust.